dgaydukov/cert-ocpjp11/files/ocpjp11.md

 50 2
 51 3
 ```
-Pay attention, that if dest contains any data, it would be overwritten.
-There is no way to write from another position in outputstream.
+Pay attention, that if it contains any data, it would be overwritten.
+There is no way to write from another position in outputstream, but you can use RandomAccessFile.
 But it’s better to use `Buffered` streams, cause `File` reads char by char, that is not effective
 ```java
 import java.io.*;